 The service is designed to find the best carrier for optimum connection and to successfully handle and minimize failover issues that one may not otherwise detect.

 Key Factors of Failover Routing & Why it is Essential for Businesses

 So, why should your business consider failover forwarding?
 This feature:

 - Ensures optimal connectivity for high call volumes

 - Enables automatic call failover to a number of lines

 - Lessens incidences of lost or dropped calls due to long wait times

-Advantages of Failover Forwarding
+Advantages of a Failover Routing Service

 Failover Forwarding with SIP

 This is another available, customizable call routing feature that enables additional convenience.
 Failover forwarding works in conjunction with an add-on feature that can program SIP accounts too.
 If the primary SIP account cannot answer calls for any particular reason, calls will automatically forward to the next SIP destination listed.